14th International Tea Day – 15th December 2018

 "The day surely celebrates tea but there’s lot more to it - there’s a purpose and agenda.
 The day aims to spread awareness about the tea producing countries, the tea growers, their communities and the trade of tea.
 It draws global attention of governments and citizens to the problems of tea industry, tea production and the impact of the global tea trade on the workers." writes Ruhani Sandhu on her blog

-The first International Tea Day was observed on December 15, 2005, worldwide, to draw the attention of governments and citizens to the impact of current forms of global trade in tea on workers, small growers, and consumers.
-The decision to observe International Tea Day was taken after deliberations among various international organizations and trade unions during the World Social Forum in Mumbai, India, 2004 and Porto Alegre, 2005.
+International Tea Day is observed on the 15 of December to affirm the rights of small tea growers and tea.
+This declaration came in the aftermath of the deliberations among various international organizations and trade unions during the World Social Forum in Mumbai, India, 2004 and Porto Alegre, 2005.
+Since then, International Tea Day has been observed every year.

 For details please click on the links below.